MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 ~~~

 Following the common frame format described in {{Section 12.4 of
-QUIC-TRANSPORT}}, ACK_FREQUENCY frames have a type of 0x1d5845e2, and contain
+QUIC-TRANSPORT}}, NEW_PREFERRED_ADDRESS frames have a type of 0x1d5845e2, and
-the following fields:
+contain the following fields:

 Sequence Number:

 : A variable-length integer representing the sequence number assigned to the
-  NEW_PREFERRED_ADDRESS frame by the sender so receivers ignore obsolete frames.
-A
+  NEW_PREFERRED_ADDRESS frame by the sender so receivers can ignore obsolete
-  sending endpoint MUST send monotonically increasing values in the Sequence
+  frames.
+A sending endpoint MUST send monotonically increasing values in the
-  Number field to allow obsolete NEW_PREFERRED_ADDRESS frames to be ignored when
+  Sequence Number field to allow obsolete NEW_PREFERRED_ADDRESS frames to be
-  packets are processed out of order.
+  ignored when packets are processed out of order.

 IPv4 and IPv6 Address and Port:

 : Analogous to the preferred_address transport parameter, this frame contains an
   address and port for both IPv4 and IPv6.
 The four-byte IPv4 Address field is
   followed by the associated two-byte IPv4 Port field.
 This is followed by a
   16-byte IPv6 Address field and two-byte IPv6 Port field.
-After address and
-  port pairs, a Connection ID Length field

 NEW_PREFERRED_ADDRESS frames are ack-eliciting, and MUST only be sent in the
 application data packet number space.